HOME |

 To make a blog better, according to yours truly, is to add more value to it.
 I do not aspire to be a blogger - thus I don’t care about the number of readers, but I do care about its quality.

-Now, to be frank, I am not willing to spend more time in designing a better-looking website3 but [2,3] are nice goals.
-On one hand, writing more articles will help me improve in the long run.
-Just the process of expressing my thoughts and going from scribbled notes to long-form passages will help me:
+Now, to be frank, I am not willing to spend more time designing a better-looking website3 but points 2 and 3 are excellent objectives.
+After all, they are interconnected.
+Writing more articles, the very act of deliberately expressing my thoughts and going from scribbled notes to long-form passages, will, in the long run, help me4:

 1. Become more qualified on the topics I’m writing about

-2. With my English vocabulary (and general usage)
+2. Improve my English vocabulary (and general usage)

 3. And at the same time, I’ll be putting effort into each article